-How coronavirus will impact students
+How coronavirus impacts students

 It seems like only yesterday that the thought of self-isolating was a dystopian fantasy.

 This guide will help you navigate renting, Student Finance and offer some tips if you're struggling financially to cover basic needs.
-Rest assured – we'll get through this together and come out stronger on the other side. 🙏

 What's in this guide?